dcnieho/HoogeetalPSADataModel/README.md

 dcnieho@gmail.com.
 The latest version of this repository is available from www.github.com/dcnieho/HoogeetalPSADataModel

-The algorithms in this repository are licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
-The coder settings and eye-movement data used as stimuli are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC NC-BY-SA 4.0) license.
+The eye model in this repository is licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
+The experiment data are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC NC-BY-SA 4.0) license.

 Contents: